Agoric/documentation/main/ertp/api/brand.md

 Returns the alleged name of the `brand`.
 Should not be trusted as accurate.

 An alleged name is a human-readable string name of a kind of digital asset.
-The alleged name should not be trusted as accurate, since it is not provided by a trusted source.
+It should not be trusted as accurate since there is no public registry or expectation of uniqueness.
+This means there can be multiple issuers/mints/brands with the same alleged name, and thus the name by itself does not uniquely identify an issuer.
+Rather, the brand object does that.

+To put it another way, nothing stops different people from creating multiple issuers with the alleged name Quatloos...but that doesn't make any of them the Quatloos issuer.
+The alleged name is just a human readable version which is helpful for debugging.
 ```js
 const name = brand.getAllegedName();
 ```